 - UW Residence Halls

 - Computing and networking services in UW residence halls are provided to support student academic activity.
 If you are living in UW residence halls, please take the time to familiarize yourself with the rules for using those services.

 - Protect your passwords

 - Choose your passwords carefully, change them regularly, and protect them from abuse.
-Your UW NetID gives you access to many UW services.
-You are responsible for any use of your UW NetID.
+Your personal UW NetID gives you access to many UW services.
+You are responsible for any use of your personal UW NetID.
 You may not share your personal UW NetID password.

 - Know your responsibilities

 - In the course of using UW services you may store and/or transmit data that come from institutional sources.
 Some data are more sensitive than others.
 You are responsible for knowing the applicable data security standards and policies, appropriate places to store the data, and controlling who can access the data.
 Employees of the University are responsible for protecting institutional data, such as student records, protected health information, and personally identifiable information.
 Where and how confidential and restricted data is stored matters; for example, if confidential data is stored on a portable device it must be suitably protected.
 UW has contractual relationships with certain “sanctioned” external service providers to help mitigate institutional risk related to data stored in those off-campus services.
 If you are unsure if a particular type of information is appropriate for use with a particular service or device, contact the relevant UW Data Trustee or Data Custodian.